Musonda2day/System-Operator-System-Status-Reporting/README.md

 **System Frequency Performance.** This page presents the performance of the frequency with regard being within the acceptable limits.

 ## Report Filtering

+The report is set up to filter to the most recent data uploaded.
+This enables the reporting of previous day data.
+The data when the report is being accessed is displayed in the upper right corner and the reporting date is displayed in the center.
+For this demostration, the reporting date is 29 January 2020.

+The report has provision to be filtered to a range of periods by selecting the 'Select Date Range to Filter'.
+Additional filters for generator types and generator names can also be applied.
+Any applied filters can be cleared by pressing the 'Clear all Filters' button.